brickbots/PiFinder/docs/source/user_guide.rst

 Use the *D* key to clear the number field out and start fresh.
 If you find an object you are interested in, pressing the *ENT* key will add it to your target list and switch to the `Locate <#Locate>`_ screen.

 Holding the *A* key for two seconds will bring up the settings for the catalog.
 You can filter by apparent altitude, magnitude and object type.
-The Options page also has an action to push the currently filtered catalog to the `Observing <user_guide_howto.md#observing-lists>`_ list.
+The Options page also has an action to push the currently filtered catalog to the `Observing <#observing-lists>`_ list.
 Pressing *A* will bring you back to the catalog and update the count of objects that match your filter.

 * The *UP/DN* keys will scroll through the currently filtered objects.